Our Executive Team:

 Ayesha is particularly passionate about Meri Toksave for two main reasons.
 Firstly, because of the role Meri Toksave plays in activating and engaging young people as agents for change in Papua New Guinea and Australia.
 Secondly, because of the work Meri Toksave does to address gender-based violence.
 Through her work with Meri Toksave, Ayesha is humbled and honored to work with some of the brightest young minds in Australia and Papua New Guinea to bring about social change.

 Tasman Bain is the Co-Founder and Deputy Director of Meri Toksave.
-He is passionate about gender equality, human rights, and youth empowerment and has 8 years experience across NGOs and the public service.
-Driven by a sense of justice and service, he was recognised as a Queensland State Finalist for the 2016 Young Australian of the Year Award, a 2016 National Youth Week Champion, and World Economic Forum Global Shaper.
+He is passionate about gender equality, human rights, and youth empowerment and has 10 years experience across NGOs and the public service.
+Driven by a sense of justice and service, he was awarded the Youth Meritorious Service Award of the Australian Red Cross and was a Finalist for both the 2018 Queensland Young Achiever Award and the 2016 Queensland Young Australian of the Year Award.

-Tasman first visited Papua New Guinea when he was 16 years old in 2009 to hike the Kokoda Track and participate in a community development project with highland villages.
-Since then he has been passionate about Papua New Guinea and is privileged to be working with Ayesha, Courtney, the brilliant Meri Toksave team, and a range of courageous and important PNG organisations and communities to end to gender-based violence.
+Tasman first visited Papua New Guinea when he was 16 years old to hike the Kokoda Track and support a community development project.
+He is passionate about Papua New Guinea and is privileged to be working with Ayesha, Courtney, the brilliant Meri Toksave team, and a range of courageous and important PNG organisations and communities to end to gender-based violence.

 Courtney Price is the Co-Founder and Communications Manager of Meri Toksave and a Fellow of the Resolution Project born out of her passion for social justice and her commitment to address gender based violence in Papua New Guinea.
 She graduated from the University of Queensland majoring in International Relations with language studies in Spanish.